Save Time with 20 Linux Keyboard Shortcuts GNOME, KDE, & Unity

 2. Launch a Specific App (Unity)

 Clicking an app icon may seem quick enough, but on Ubuntu, there’s an even faster way to launch software that you use often.
 The first nine applications in the Unity launcher have numbers assigned to them.
-You can open any of them by press Super + 1 to 9.
+You can open any of them by pressing Super + 1 to 9.
 To open a new window in an app that may be already open, hold down Shift while entering the shortcut.

 3. Show Notifications (GNOME)